 On July 1, 2015, the Company entered into a reinsurance agreement with the National Reinsurance Corporation of the Philippines as the reinsurer, and Manulife (International) Limited of Bermuda as the retrocessionaire.
 The agreement shall be conducted on a yearly-renewable basis, and shall cover individual death risks and all benefits attaching to the death cover unless excluded pursuant to the treaty.
 The reinsurance premiums to be paid by the Company to the reinsurer and retrocessionaire shall be in accordance with the rates stipulated in the treaty.
-As of December 31, 2023 and 2022, the insurance (payable) receivable from to Manulife (International) Limited of Bermuda amounted to (\$\Pm\$18.23) million and \$\Pm\$25.24 million, respectively.
+As of December 31, 2024 and 2023, the insurance payable to Manulife (International) Limited of Bermuda amounted to ₱28.08 million and ₱18.23 million, respectively.